octopusengine/simple3dscanner/README.md

 # simple3dscanner
+What do you need for program testing?
+Raspberry pi 2, Raspberrypi camera, - it works in Python with Pygame module

-one red line laser, step motor, raspberry pi, python and pygame, point cloud to MeshLab
+What more do you need for scanner testing? one red line laser, step motor with driver - I am using NEMO and A point cloud to MeshLab

-hardware:
+picture of hardware:
 https://www.instagram.com/p/BEYQFLeR7QY/?taken-by=octopusengine

 schematic: